prysmaticlabs/documentation/website/docs/install/install-with-script.md

 diagram

-## Step 4: Wait for your validator assignment

 It will take some time for your validator to become enlisted within the network TODO: use correct terminology - see [this knowledge base](https://kb.beaconcha.in/ethereum-2.0-depositing).

 In the meantime, leave both terminal windows open and running.
 Once your validator is activated, it will immediately begin proposing and validating blocks.

+## Step 4: Configure monitoring and alerts

+TODO

 To check on the status of your validator, we recommend checking out the popular block explorers: [beaconcha.in](https://beaconcha.in) by Bitfly and [beacon.etherscan.io](https://beacon.etherscan.io) by the Etherscan team.
 TODO: how? what address do I use